canonical/netplan/doc/netplan.md

      ``forward-delay`` (scalar)
      :    Specify the period of time the bridge will remain in Listening and Learning states before getting to the Forwarding state.
-This value should be set in seconds for the systemd backend, and in milliseconds for the NetworkManager backend.
+This field maps to the ForwardDelaySec= property for the networkd renderer.

      ``hello-time`` (scalar)
      :    Specify the interval between two hello packets being sent out from the root and designated bridges.
 Hello packets communicate information about the network topology.
+When the networkd renderer is used, this maps to the HelloTimeSec= property.

      ``max-age`` (scalar)
      :    Set the maximum age of a hello packet.
 If the last hello packet is older than that value, the bridge will attempt to become the root bridge.
+This maps to the MaxAgeSec= property when the networkd renderer is used.

      ``path-cost`` (scalar)
      :    Set the cost of a path on the bridge.
 Faster interfaces should have